PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Implementation Details

 \paragraph{Relative $L^2$ Error.} Given the ground-truth physical field $\mathbf{u}$ and the model prediction $\hat{\mathbf{u}}$, the relative $L^2$ error is defined as:

 This metric is used across all benchmarks to measure the accuracy of predicted physical fields.

-\paragraph{Aerodynamic Coefficient Error.} For Shape-Net Car and AirfRANS, we compute aerodynamic coefficients from the predicted fields and report their relative errors.
+\paragraph{Aerodynamic Coefficient Error.} For Shape-Net Car, AirfRANS, and AirCraft, we compute aerodynamic coefficients from the predicted fields and report their relative errors.
 For unit density fluid, the coefficient (drag or lift) is defined as:

 where $v$ is the inlet flow speed, $A$ is the reference area, $\partial\Omega$ denotes the object surface, $p$ is the pressure function, $\hat{\mathbf{n}}$ is the outward unit normal vector of the surface, $\hat{\mathbf{i}}$ is the inlet flow direction, and $\tau$ represents the wall shear stress on the surface.
 The wall shear stress $\tau$ can be calculated from the air velocity near the surface, which is typically much smaller than the pressure term.
 For the drag coefficient of Shape-Net Car, $\hat{\mathbf{i}} = (-1, 0, 0)$ and $A$ is the area of the smallest rectangle enclosing the front of the car.
 For the lift coefficient of AirfRANS, $\hat{\mathbf{i}} = (0, 0, -1)$.
 The relative $L^2$ error is computed between the ground-truth coefficient and the coefficient calculated from the predicted fields.